 (11) Enrollment Restrictions.
 In accordance with the guidance issued by the Department, a school committee may vote to restrict full-time enrollment of future students in a Commonwealth of Massachusetts virtual school if the district's total full-time student enrollment exceeds 1% of the total enrollment in the district.
 The Department will publish an annual list of districts eligible to restrict future full-time enrollment.
 October SIMS data will be used to assess which school committees are eligible to vote to restrict future full-time enrollment.

 (12) Individual Online Course Enrollment.
 A student may take some classes online when such classes are approved by the district in which the student attends school.
 The student will be counted in the foundation enrollment of the district of residence and such courses shall be reported as online courses in accordance with Department guidelines.
-A virtual school may charge a district or a school for individual courses provided the virtual school reaches an agreement with the district or school.
+A virtual school may ;charge a district or a school for individual courses provided the virtual school reaches an agreement with the district or school.

-(13) Enrollment from School Districts Establishing a Commonwealth of Massachusetts Virtual School.
-Enrollment of students on a fulltime basis who reside in the district(s) and collaborative(s) establishing a Commonwealth of Massachusetts virtual school under m.G.L. c.
-71, § 94(c), shall count towards the percentage required in M.G.L. c.
-71, § 94(c).
-Enrollment of students in six individual courses that last a full school year shall count as one student enrolled on a fulltime basis for purposes of the percentage required inM.
-G.L. c.
-71, § 94(c).
-Additionally, for these courses to be included, students taking the courses must reside in the district(s) and collaborative(s) establishing the virtual school.
+(13) Districts Purchasing Online Courses for Individual Students Through a CMVS.
+Districts, including charter schools and educational collaboratives, may purchase online courses for individual students.
+Students accessing individual online courses remain enrolled in and continue to receive services from their current school district.
+Districts must include a visual component as part of the daily “live check-in.”

 (14) Online Learning Experience.
 Subsequent to enrolling a student, a Commonwealth of Massachusetts virtual school shall assess students with respect to their potential success in online learning experiences.
 The virtual school shall share the results of this assessment with the student and parent.
 A Commonwealth of Massachusetts virtual school shall provide support for students to enhance their success in online learning before the students start significant coursework.

 (15) Educational Tools.
 A Commonwealth of Massachusetts virtual school shall ensure that all enrolled students have access to necessary technology and materials to participate in the virtual school' s educational program and shall provide such technology and materials free of charge to students as required by state law.